marijnh/Eloquent-JavaScript/07_robot.md

 places that should be explored next, along with the route that got us there.
 It starts with just the start position and an empty route.

-The search then operates by taking the next item in the list, and exploring that, which means that all roads going from that place are looked at.
+The search then operates by taking the next item in the list and exploring that, which means that all roads going from that place are looked at.
 If one of them is the goal, a finished route can be returned.
 Otherwise, if we haven't looked at this place before, a new